gnu-octave/octave-arduino/README.md

 This is a basic implementation of the Matlab toolkit extension.

-Where possible, it attempts to use the same function calls as the matlab toolkit.
+It attempts to provide the same function calls as the Matlab toolkit, as well as additional functionality.

 Requirements
 ============